bruj0/yapi/README.md

 # Description of yapi

 It allows to use declarative language (yaml) to talk to APIs and to save the response for future ones.

-The main use case is to talk to [HashiCorp Vault API](https://www.vaultproject.io/api/overview.html)
+The main use case is to talk to [HashiCorp Vault API](https://www.vaultproject.io/api/overview.html).

+It is heavily based on [Tavern-ci](https://github.com/taverntesting/tavern)
 # How to use it
 For this example we will use `http://httpbin.org/put` as `VAULT_ADDR`, this service will echo everything we send plus extra information about our request.